2025ParallelGraph/2025parallelgraph.github.io/proposal.md

 In graph coloring, there are two conflicting goals.
 First, one wants to use few colors, maybe even the fewest possible.
 On the other hand, efficiency is an important goal.
 If one is scheduling parallel computations, then one does not want to waste too much time simply computing the graph and it may make sense to produce a suboptimal coloring if the time it would take to generate a perfect coloring would be much greater than the time saved.
 The balance between these two goals depends on the precise application.

 The algorithms we are implementing are heuristic based algorithms that, roughly speaking, iterate through nodes and assign them label ids that are the smallest possible given their neighbors.
 Our algorithm is meant to be used in scheduling situations when each node represents a small amount of computation, and therefore we care more about the efficiency of producing the coloring than using a small set of colors.
 In particular, our algorithm first generates a pseudo-coloring that has a small number of conflicts and then resolves the small set of conflicts sequentially.

+See the resources section for the pseudocode as presented by [1].

 ## The Challenge